-The Home Affordability Refinance Program (HARP) is a refinance program created to assist borrowers left underwater by the housing market collapse.
+The Home Affordability Refinance Program (HARP) is a refinance program that was created to assist homeowners who are struggling with financial hardships, and seeking more affordable payment plans.
+The underlying concept of HARP is to prevent the housing market from crashing like in 2008, which led to a severe economic recession.
 Due to its unique features, many borrowers do not fully understand this beneficial program.
-To address this issue, here are the most common frequently asked questions regarding the HARP 2.0 refinance program:

-Generally, mortgages must satisfy the following three primary criteria in order to be eligible for a HARP 2.0 refinance through Freddie Mac:
+Generally, mortgages must satisfy the following three primary criteria in order to be eligible for a HARP 2.0 refinance through Freddie Mac or Fannie Mae:

 In most cases, borrowers can find out who owns their mortgage by simply asking their lender.
 Unfortunately, the servicer may not be aware of who holds your mortgage or cannot disclose the information.
-If this occurs, you can immediately determine whether your mortgage satisfies HARP eligibility requirements by visiting one of the websites listed below to assess whether your mortgage is currently owned by either Fannie Mae or Freddie Mac.
+If this occurs, you can immediately determine whether your mortgage satisfies HARP eligibility requirements by visiting one of the websites listed below to find out:

 |Fannie Mae Lookup||Freddie Mac Lookup|

 Can I use Harp If My Loan is Not Owned or Guaranteed by Fannie or Freddie?